alchematik/athanor/docs/core_concepts/resources.md

 # Resources

 A resource is an object that's managed by a provider.
-A resource is comprised of five parts: its provider, its identifier, its configuration, its attributes, and the state of the resource.
+A resource is comprised of five parts: its provider, its identifier, its configuration, its attributes, and the existance of the resource.

 ## Provider

 The provider informs Athanor of which provider is should use when managing the resource.
 You must specify the name and version of the provider.

+## Existance

 ## Identifier